minthemiddle/miniflux-to-epubs/README.md

 The script will fetch all unread entries from your Miniflux instance and create an EPUB file for each entry in the `epubs` directory.

+## Features

+-   Fetches unread entries from Miniflux.
+-   Converts entries to EPUB format.
+-   Downloads and embeds images in the EPUB.
+-   Cleans HTML content by removing script and style tags.
+-   Allows limiting the number of entries to process via command line argument.

 ## Logging

 The script uses the `logging` module to provide detailed output.
 By default, it logs debug messages to the console.